Saksham-2202/CredenceAI/README.md

 | K-Nearest Neighbors | 75.50% | 62.00% | 50.81% | 55.85% |
 | **Gaussian Naive Bayes** | **86.50%** | **78.33%** | **77.04%** | **77.68%** |

-> Replace the placeholder values above with your actual evaluation metrics from `train_model.py`.

 ---

 ## 🏆 Why Naive Bayes Was Selected